 - Is notice of the date and time of the move out inspection required?

 Within 5 days of the initial date of occupancy or upon delivery of possession, the landlord, or such landlord’s designated representative, and the tenant shall jointly inventory the premises.
+Duplicate copies of the record must be signed by both landlord and tenant.
+Tenant must be given a copy of the inventory.
 (Kan.
 Stat.
-Ann. §§ 58-2548)
+Ann. § 58-2548)